code4it-dev/c4it-hugo/content/csharp-tip/030-iformattable/index.md

 Console.WriteLine(dt.ToString("Y", italianCulture)); //gennaio 2024
 ```

-Now, how can we give this behavior to our custom classes?
+Now, how can we use this behaviour in our custom classes?

 ## IFormattable interface